Xcaciv/XCBatch/README.md

 # Batch 90

-## The universal batch/queue interface layer
+## The universal batch/queue interface layer with an in-process implementation

 **Who is this for?**